mozilla-l10n/styleguides/docs/uk/README.md

 You should evaluate and translate each sentence separately.
 Some locales start the second sentence lowercase because of the semicolon, or with a leading space.
 Both are errors.
 You shouldn’t replace the semicolon with a character from your script or another punctuation sign (commas, periods).

-The strings using the wrong number of plural forms are now reported on the [l10n dashboard](https://l10n.mozilla.org/teams/uk) ([example](https://l10n.mozilla.org/dashboard/compare?run=898125#issue1)).
+Using the wrong number of plural forms or incorrect rules in translations will affect the user experience not in a good way.

+### How plurals work in .ftl files

+Translating the strings with different plural forms on Pontoon is pretty straightforward.
+There will be separate fields within one string so the translator should simply fill them in using necessary form.
+Each field has its title: One, Few, Many, Other.

 ## User Interface Elements